palewire/cpi/README.md

 ## Working with pandas

-An inflation-adjusted column can quickly be added to pandas DataFrame using the `apply` method.
+An inflation-adjusted column can quickly be added to a pandas DataFrame using the `apply` method.
 Here is an example using data tracking the median household income in the United States from [The Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/series/MEHOINUSA646N).

 ```python
 >>> import cpi